-For the years ended December 31, 2007 general, selling and administrative expenses were \$1,805,366 as compared to \$31,067 for the year ended December 31, 2006.
-The increase in general, selling and administrative expenses of \$1,494,932 are attributable to the additional staff/consultants (legal, audit), the cost of the reverse merger, technology development and acquisition and increased administrative and operating expenses.
+For the years ended December 31, 2008 general, selling and administrative expenses were \$3,249,997 as compared to \$1,805,366 for the year ended December 31, 2007.
+Of the \$1,444,631 increase in general, selling and administrative expenses, \$1,093,224 is attributable to marketing expenses and \$921,250 is attributable to share based payments to personnel.
+At the same time the Company decreased its expenses by \$569,843 compared to 2007 in consulting.
 During 2007 the company hired four employees to expand its work force, including a Chief Financial Officer, a Chief Accounting Officer, a Chief Technology Officer.
 In addition to these a Technology Assistant was also hired to aid in managing the technology portfolio of the company.
 On a going forward basis, the company anticipates adding additional employees on an as needed basis.